Guidance

 The claims can be supported either by data from valid non-clinical models of the condition or if justified extrapolated from another relevant model.

 Depending on the stage of development of the product any available clinical data in a relevant population of patients can be provided.
-Applicants are strongly encouraged to include the views from patients or patient organisations around the benefits of a product in their evidence, if available.
+We strongly encourage applicants to include the views from patients or patient organisations around the benefits of a product in their evidence, if available.

 Apply for an Innovation Passport

-Applicants that wish to apply for an Innovation Passport should complete the submission form below.
-Your application will be reviewed by the MHRA ILAP Team.
+Applicants who wish to apply for an Innovation Passport should complete the submission form below.
+Your application will be reviewed by the MHRA ILAP team.

-Following the meeting, the partners (AWTTC, MHRA, NICE and SMC) will jointly consider if the criteria have been fulfilled and you should be informed of the outcome within 4 weeks.
+Following the review of your application, the partners (AWTTC, MHRA, NICE and SMC) will jointly consider if the criteria have been fulfilled and will inform you of the outcome.

 To apply, fill in the Innovation Passport application form which is now prepared and submitted in a new part of the MHRA Submissions Portal.
 If you are a first-time user you will need to register to make your submission.
 Further guidance is available here, including a blank application form template so you know what is expected from you.